Halva recipe

 - Remove the pits from the dates and steam with water until softened, then grind into a puree mixture.

-- Grind peanuts with a blender, mix with dates and knead.
+- Grind the peanuts in a blender, mix with dates and knead.

-- Form a briquette from the mass, or simply put it in a plastic form, close it and put it in the refrigerator for a couple of hours.
+- Make a briquette from the mass, or simply put it in a plastic mold, close it and put it in the refrigerator for a couple of hours.

 - 1.5 glasses of peeled pistachios;